-- The school uniforms for the girls were more orange than pink (as they are in the manga), with green bows and skirts instead of blue (from the manga).
+- The school uniforms for the girls are more orange than pink (as they are in the manga), with green bows and skirts instead of blue (from the manga).

 - Bakura's hair has a noticeable blue-ish tint to it, and he has green eyes (purple when Dark Bakura takes over), as opposed to his pure white hair and blue eyes (which carries over to Dark Bakura) in the manga.

 - Alpha Bitch: A filler villain named Kaoruko tries to sabotage Anzu and Miho in a popularity contest by sabotaging Anzu's acts, destroying Miho's clothes, and when that doesn't work she drugs Miho, tears up her clothing, and leaves her in an alley.